tdda/tdda/doc/source/gentest.md

 fail, when a number under 1,000 is generated.
 Similarly, when you run the code, you might not get `[0-9]{4,5}` as the regular expression.
-If you're unlucky, you might get
+If you’re unlucky, you might get
 `[0-9]{5}` (about 2.6% chance if run it 10 times,
 but about a 48% chance if you use the default value of 2).
-Conversely, if you're very lucky, you might get `[0-9]{1,5}`, in which case it should always pass.
+Conversely, if you’re very lucky, you might get `[0-9]{1,5}`, in which case it should always pass.

-In any case, this illustrates that Gentest's minimal artificial intelligence only goes so far, and it's a good idea to look at the generated tests, and in this case, ideally adapt the regular expression to `[0-9]{1,5}`.
+In any case, this illustrates that Gentest’s minimal artificial intelligence only goes so far, and it’s a good idea to look at the generated tests, and in this case, ideally adapt the regular expression to `[0-9]{1,5}`.

-If you write this to `fail.sh` (it's also in the gentest examples directory, if you run `tdda examples`):
+If you write this to `fail.sh` (it’s also in the gentest examples directory, if you run `tdda examples`):

 ```bash